We’re excited about the Conference in 2025!

-We look forward to seeing you at Marian Conference 31 on October 21-23, 2022.
-Mark your calendars!
+We look forward to seeing you at Marian Conference XXXIV on November 7-9, 2025.

 THE LOCATION